 AILA makes recommendations to restore due process for Central American children, families, and adults seeking asylum and legal protection at our border.
 Read Report Today

-The contents of all material available on this Internet site, including the Message Center and Wiki, as well as any material distributed by means of social networking (Facebook, Twitter, LinkedIn, etc.), are copyrighted by the American Immigration Lawyers Association (AILA) unless otherwise indicated.
+The contents of all material available on this Internet site, including the Message Center, as well as any material distributed by means of social networking (Facebook, Twitter, LinkedIn, etc.), are copyrighted by the American Immigration Lawyers Association (AILA) unless otherwise indicated.
 All rights are reserved by AILA, and content may not be reproduced, downloaded, disseminated, published, or transferred in any form or by any means, except with the prior written permission of AILA, or as indicated below.
 No copyright is claimed on unaltered U.S. government materials.
 Copyright infringement is a violation of federal law subject to criminal and civil penalties.